Signs of the Apocalypse

 Now, you would have to say that anyone promoting the destruction of the natural world is pushing for the apocalypse and that in turn is evil.
 If follows that anyone fighting to protect the planet and humanity is therefore good.
 It boils down to Good v evil or, God v the devil.
 Within the context of religion it’s the same thing...
 So, where does the church stand in the fight against evil or, in their words, the fight against their nemesis, the devil?

 To start with, prior to the pandemic, the LNP Morrison government was in chronic climate change denial to protect the fossil fuel industry.
-That has progressed to blatant fraud with the government's energy policy written by fossil fuel companies, to promote fossil fuel companies, with taxpayers handing money to fossil fuel companies and comes at the expense not merely of taxpayers but of the generations to come who will suffer from our governments greed driven climate denialism.
+That has progressed to blatant fraud with the government's energy policy written by fossil fuel companies, to promote fossil fuel companies, with taxpayers handing $10 billion in subsidies to fossil fuel companies and comes at the expense not only of taxpayers but the generations to come who will suffer from our governments greed driven, planet destroying, climate denialism.
 So basically, in terms of driving the world towards the apocalypse, that would be viewed as something rather evil.

-Keeping that in mind… If God is good, what are the people who hide behind that to do evil?
+Keeping that in mind… If God is good, what are the people who hide behind religion to do evil?

 You would be forgiven for thinking that Morrison’s $1.2 billion 'slush fund' for Catholic and independent schools and $4.5 billion church funding was to buy the religious vote.
 Why else would a political party, or their leader, align themselves with the church?
 This suggests that the church is a political force prepared to sell their votes, and their soul, to the highest bidder and it’s got nothing to do with what’s good or what their God may want.